Desoto County Academy

+The school was founded in 1970 as Ark Academy as a caucasian only school during a period of school desegregation in Mississippi.
+It was renamed Desoto County Academy in 1974 and later became Desoto Christian Academy in 2018.
+The school is now integrated and enrolls students of all races and nationalities.

 History

 Betty Furniss founded Ark Academy in 1970.
 Veronica Elizabeth “Betty” Trainer Furniss was a member of the Citizens' Councils of America.
 The name Ark Academy was chosen, because, just as Noah is said to have saved humanity from a great flood, Furniss believed she was saving humanity from school integration.

 The school was renamed Desoto County Academy in 1974.
-The mascot has been changed from Angels to Ambassadors.
+The mascot has been changed from Mighty Doves to Ambassadors.